Back to the Foundations

 Cities Church in St. Paul doesn’t look exactly like the church Jeff pastors in the Pacific Northwest, but many of our foundational convictions are the same, partly because Jeff influenced me so many years ago.

 All Peoples Church and Saturate Ministries are organizing the conference, but we’re supplying the venue.
-They are graciously offering Cities folks a special discounted price of $25/ticket (enter the promo code ”earlybird”).
+They are graciously offering Cities folks a special discounted price of $40/ticket (use the promo code: mnfriend).
 I hope you can make it!
-And, if you’re interested in volunteering for hospitality ministry, email Carter Franze and let him know! (carter@citieschurch.com)
+And, if you’re interested in volunteering for hospitality ministry, email Carter Franze (carter@citieschurch.com) and let him know!
+All volunteers will receive free admission.

 Jonathan Parnell